malthe/bs-virtualdom/README.md

 ```
 That is, a component is a directive of type `'a` which takes a _view_ function returning a directive of type `'c`, a _handler_ function that does one-way translation from `'c` into `'a`, and finally, a _state_ parameter.

-Using the "same input, same output" philosophy, the component is only evaluated when the input changes (strict equality).
+Using the "same input, same output" philosophy, the component is only evaluated when the input changes.
 Note that the _view_ function must remain constant.

-From Elm's documentation (adapted to OCaml):
+#### A note on equality

-> Note: When are two values “the same” though?
-To optimize for performance, we use JavaScript’s === operator behind the scenes:
+When are two values “the same” though?

->
-> * Structural equality is used for `int`, `float`, `string` and `bool`.
-> * Reference equality is used for records, lists, custom types, dictionaries, etc.
->
-> Structural equality means that 4 is the same as 4 no matter how you produced those values.
-Reference equality means the actual pointer in memory has to be the same.
-Using reference equality is always cheap O(1), even when the data structure has thousands or millions of entries.
-So this is mostly about making sure that using lazy will never slow your code down a bunch by accident.
-All the checks are super cheap!
+* The basic types are easy: `int`, `float`, `string`, `bool` – these all behave exactly as you would imagine.
+* Lists, records, and objects – these are compared using reference equality.
+In Javascript, this is the `===` operator, which as you probably know has virtually no performance cost.
+* Arrays and tuples – these are compared item by item using the same set of rules, recursively.
+Note that in both cases, we'll only attempt to make a comparison if the lengths are equal in the first place.

 ### Thunks